 The Standards for Excellence code builds upon the legal foundations of nonprofit management, governance, and operations to embrace fundamental values such as honesty, integrity, fairness, respect, trust, compassion, responsibility, and transparency.
 The code consists of six Guiding Principles in 27 topic areas with specific performance benchmarks that characterize effective, ethical, and accountable organizations.

-The Williamsburg Health Foundation has an in-house consultant for Standards for Excellence.
-Our in-house consultant can assist your organization as you establish and/or reestablish policies and procedures and best practices.
-Feel free to contact the foundation for more information at email@example.com
+The Williamsburg Health Foundation has an in-house licensed consultant for Standards for Excellence.
+Our in-house consultant can assist your organization as you establish and/or reestablish best practices at your agency.
+Contact the foundation for more information at email@example.com